carla-simulator/carla/Docs/build_linux.md

 ### System specifics

 * __Ubuntu 18.04.__ CARLA provides support for previous Ubuntu versions up to 16.04. **However** proper compilers are needed for UE to work properly.
 Dependencies for Ubuntu 18.04 and previous versions are listed separatedly below.
 Make sure to install the ones corresponding to your system.
-* __30GB disk space.__ The complete build will require quite a lot of space, especially Unreal Engine.
-Make sure to have around 30/50GB of free disk space.
+* __100GB disk space.__ The complete build will require quite a lot of space, especially the Unreal Engine build (around 80GB).
+Make sure to have around 100GB of free disk space.
 * __An adequate GPU.__ CARLA aims for realistic simulations, so the server needs at least a 4GB GPU.
 A dedicated GPU is highly recommended for machine learning.
 * __Two TCP ports and good internet connection.__ 2000 and 2001 by default.
 Be sure neither the firewall nor any other application block these.